 4) All I Want For Christmas Is U-PS – Stop Porch Thieves In Their Tracks

 If you’re expecting deliveries, have a neighbor collect them while you’re gone.
 Not only does this prevent package snatchers, but it also keeps boxes from piling up on your doorstep, which is an indication that no one’s home.
 Amazon Prime now offers the ability to deliver packages to a third-party location or nearby lockers so you can rest assured your goods are in safe hands if you’re not at home to accept them (also comes in handy to keep surprises away from kiddos).
 Amazon’s Key service gives participating customers remote access to delivery people to put packages inside, but we’re not so sure about letting strangers unattended in your home (just yet).

-It’s The Most Wonderful Time Of The Year (for Hackers)
+5) It’s The Most Wonderful Time Of The Year (for Hackers) – Secure Your Connection

 Christmas holiday safety tips go beyond physical safety too.
 Cyber Monday and online shopping is an opportunity for hackers to steal your credit data and identity.
 Use a VPN when using public WiFi and sign up for identity theft protection, so you’re immediately alerted if there is any suspicious activity.
 This proactive step will help you respond quickly and recoup your losses if an incident occurs.

-Here’s a handy graphic we created to show some of these ideas in action.
+Here’s a handy graphic we created to show these 9 easy to apply tips in action.